radxa-repo/bsp/docs/firmware/update.md

 This means the firmware is extracted and is ready to use.

-## Update firmeware existing system
+## Update firmware existing system

 To install the firmware to an existing system image (must be uncompressed raw image), or a block device (ex. microSD card), you can use the included `setup.sh`.
 With ROCK 4SE as an example: